mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 # What is a Framework?

--> A framework provides a structured foundation and set of rules for building web applications.
+-> A framework provides a structured foundation and set of rules for building apps.

--> It controls the overall flow of the app and decides how your code should fit in.
+-> It controls the overall flow of the application.
+-> Your code fits inside the framework’s structure.
 -> Unlike libraries, where you call the code, in a framework the framework calls your code.

--> Example: Angular is a popular JavaScript framework.
+-> Example: Angular is a popular JavaScript framework.It enforces structure (modules, services, dependency injection).

+⚡ One-liner: Framework = House 🏠 → You build inside its structure, following its rule

 **Angular (Framework) Example:**